Find Trade Colleges

 Top 10 Best Heavy/Industrial Equipment Maintenance Basic Certificate Schools

-Our analysis found Fox Valley Technical College to be the best school for heavy/industrial equipment maintenance students who want to pursue a basic certificate in the Great Lakes Region .
+Our 2023 rankings named Fox Valley Technical College the best school in the Great Lakes Region for heavy/industrial equipment maintenance students working on their basic certificate.
 FVTC is a large public school located in the suburb of Appleton.

 You’ll join some of the best and brightest minds around you if you attend Madison Area Technical College.
 The school came in at #2 on this year’s Best Heavy Equipment Maintenance Basic Certificate Trade Schools in the Great Lakes Region list.
-Located in the large city of Madison, Madison College is a public school with a fairly large student population.
+Located in the city of Madison, Madison College is a public college with a fairly large student population.

 Full Heavy/Industrial Equipment Maintenance at Chippewa Valley Technical College Report